 - Saver awards: The best and cheapest award availability, which generally means you can also book these seats using miles from a different partner airline (for example, booking an ANA business class ticket to Japan using United miles)

 - Standard awards: Fixed pricing with more availability, typically at higher rates (and generally not bookable with partner airline miles).

 - Dynamic pricing: Award rates that go up and down based largely on cash price.

 Some airlines also carve out different rates based upon the time of year or distance of the flight, but let’s not worry about that for now.
-Here’s the bottom line: If you’re looking for the cheapest award rates to fly business or first class (or trying to book a partner redemption using one airline’s miles to book a different carrier), you need to find those “saver” award seats.
+Here’s the bottom line: If you’re looking for the cheapest award rates to fly business or first class (or trying to book a partner award ticket using one airline’s miles to fly a different carrier), you need to find those cheapest “saver” award seats.

 United.com is a good starting point for an example.
 Like several other airlines, United uses a blend of dynamic award pricing and fixed-price awards.
 That’s why you’ll see two very different award rates for business class seats on these flights from Los Angeles (LAX) to Tokyo-Narita (NRT) and Tokyo-Haneda (HND).

 That 70,000 one-way rate to fly business class to Narita is a saver award.
 That’s the key that allows it to be booked by partner airline frequent flyer programs such as Air Canada Aeroplan or ANA Mileage Club, just at different rates than what United charges.

 The 175,000 one-way rate to fly business class to Haneda, meanwhile, is a classic example of dynamic pricing in action.
 While dynamic pricing generally allows you to book any flight with miles, the tradeoff is that rates can be prohibitively expensive.